Health and Safety Excellence program: Topic requirements

 Requirements:

-Your business will establish, implement, monitor and maintain a process for networking and peer learning with other individuals or companies in order to share and gain health and safety information and best practices.
+Your business will establish, implement, monitor and maintain a written standard for networking and peer learning with other individuals or companies to share and gain health and safety information and best practices.

-- how the information will be shared, who the information will be shared with and how often they will do this
+• how the information will be shared, who the information will be shared with and how often

 Corporate social responsibility